+What does eggplant taste like?
 Eggplants have a mild, bland, and slightly bitter flavor.
-The mild taste and sponge-like texture of eggplant can easily absorb the flavor and aroma of the other ingredients in the recipe.
+The mild taste and sponge-like texture of eggplant can easily absorb the flavor and aroma of the oils and any other ingredients it is cooked with, making it a tasty addition to any recipe.

-The inside of the eggplant is, by far, the most prized part because of its versatility.
+The inside of raw eggplant is, by far, the most prized part because of its versatility.

 Overall, the taste is not overpowering, making eggplant an excellent addition to many dishes.
 It lends itself well to many cooking methods.